raymondmcdonaldnet/raymondmcdonaldnet/README.md

-## Raymond McDonald, the .NET game dev guy
+## Raymond McDonald, DDD: Data-Driven Developer

-I'm passionate about game development, computing, computer science, functional programming, data-oriented programming, C++, and .NET, all complemented by a lifelong interest in writing.
+I'm passionate about computing, computer science, functional programming, game development, ECS, data-driven design, and data-oriented programming, all complemented by a lifelong interest in writing.

+My favorite programming languages are C#, C++, Lua, and Odin.
+I've dabbled in many others, too.

-Currently, I am working on my first large game.
+Currently, I am working on my first large game using C++ with Raylib and Flecs.
 I'm getting into teaching programming using C++ and game development.
 Interested in collaborating or taking lessons?
 E-mail me!

 <!--
 **raymondmcdonaldnet/raymondmcdonaldnet** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.